 An accomplished amateur golfer, Baloga led the Maryland Player of the Year rankings in 2010 and 2011 after finishing second in 2009 & 2014, third in 2008 and fourth in 2012.
 In September 2014 Baloga advanced to match play at the USGA Mid-Amateur at Saucon Valley.
 He competed in the inaugural USGA Four-Ball Championship in May 2015 at the Olympic Club and again qualified to compete in the 2016 edition at Winged Foot.
 In 2010, Baloga qualified for the USGA Amateur Championship at Chambers Bay GC.

-The Maryland State Golf Team also selected Baloga to play for Maryland at the USGA Men's State Team Championship in 2009, 2010 and 2012, but he was only able to compete in 2009.
+The Maryland State Golf Team also selected Baloga to play for Maryland at the USGA Men's State Team Championship in 2009, 2010, 2012, and 2014 but he was only able to compete in 2009.

-A former Division I student-athlete, Baloga played college golf for Towson University, where he earned Colonial Athletic Association Scholar Athlete honors all four years and served as a co-captain his senior year.
+A former Division I student-athlete, Baloga played college golf for Towson University, where he earned Colonial Athletic Association Scholar-Athlete honors all four years and served as a co-captain his senior year.